anarisris/bookdiary/README.md

 Code: The Hidden Language of Computer Hardware and Software - Charles Petzold
 New Scientist: The Origin of (almost) Everything
 Persepolis - Marjane Satrapi
+Catching the Big Fish - David Lynch
 All About Love: New Visions - Bell Hooks
 Mom & Me & Mom - Maya Angelou
 On Writing - Stephen King
 How the Mind Works - Steven Pinker
 A Thousand Splendid Suns - Khaled Hosseini
+The Hidden Life of Trees - Peter Wohlleben